-- Help Moroccan youth explore and discover their potential through innovative science, technology, engineering, arts, and math (STEAM) programs, as well as entrepreneurship programs, particularly through the engagement of U.S. experts and/or adaptation of U.S. models and best practices in these fields.
+- Help Moroccan youth explore and discover their potential through innovative science, technology, engineering, arts, and math (STEAM,) programs, as well as entrepreneurship programs.

 - Encourage Moroccan youth to participate in civic life through social entrepreneurship, volunteerism, and community engagement.